AloisDuguet/ZERO-and-PWL/README.md

 EXAMPLE:
 SGM_PWL_absolute_direct_solver("instance_2_2_3.txt", refinement_method = "sufficient_refinement", NL_term = "S+inverse_square_root", PWL_general_constraint = false)
 -> launches the computation of a delta-approximate Nash equilibrium with delta = 1e-4 (the default value of abs_gap) for the instance described in file IPG-and-PWL/instances/instance_2_2_3.txt with cybersecurity cost function "S+inverse_square_root", which is the nonconvex function in the paper.

+OUTPUT:
+- cs_instance is a struct of type option_cs_instance containing the parameters of the instance (see file "IPG-and-PWL/src/SGM_solver.jl")
+- output is a struct of type output_cs_instance containing the results of the instance (see file "IPG-and-PWL/src/SGM_solver.jl")

 ## Benchmark
 The function benchmark_SGM_absolute_direct_solver in file IPG-and-PWL/src/SGM_absolute_direct_solver.jl allows to launch many instances one after the other, created by taking all possibilities of parameters, while saving results in a file in a one-line fashion for each instance.